safvan041/DCO/README.md

 - Use watch during development for auto-reload
 - Keep .env out of production; use secrets provider instead

+Lenient YAML parsing

+ - **Opt-in:** DCO can attempt a conservative sanitization when YAML parsing fails due to simple indentation mistakes (for example, a single accidental leading space before a top-level key).
+This behavior is disabled by default.
+ - **How to enable:** pass `--lenient-yaml` to CLI commands that load merged config (`dump`, `validate`, `watch`, `validate-merged`) or set `lenient_yaml=True` when constructing `ConfigLoader` in code.
+ - **Warning:** This mode can hide real config errors.
+Use it only for migration or development when you must accept messy legacy configs.

 🤝 Contributing

 Pull requests welcome!